ceci96p/libraryapi/README.md

   +The user cannot sign out more copies than are available of that book.
   +Validation needs to be enforced.

-  - I wanted to implement this but couldn't figure out why 'BookDetails" wasn't displaying at all, I started implemneting some functions without testing, but I understand most of this was to add code to already implemented functions for validation and restrictions
+  - I wanted to implement this but couldn't figure out why 'BookDetails" wasn't displaying at all, I started implementing some functions without testing, but I understand most of this was to add code to already implemented functions for validation and restrictions

 #8 On the library list page fix the layout of the table to look like the sample image below (bug)
-  - I fixed this one by making the the 'flex-direction' on the css file of the container of the input filter and the list to column instead of row
+  - I fixed this one by making the 'flex-direction' on the css file of the container of the input filter and the list to column instead of row